danielsobrado/spring-cloud-kafka-microservices/README.md

           clone-on-start: true
 ```

-By configuring our client to look for the Config Server on the applications.yml:
+By configuring our client to look for the Config Server on the app
+lications.yml:

 ```yml

 spring:
   config:
     import: optional:configserver:http://localhost:8888/